richpauloo/cosumnes_shiny/README.md

 Together, these files build the app.

-# Notes
+# Repurposing this code

+<a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-If you aim to set of a monitoring well network of your own, this software is free to use for your purposes.
+If you aim to set of a monitoring well network of your own, this software is free to use for commercial and non-commercial purposes.
+Please reference this work in your derivative products.

 You will need a skilled R programmer familiar with Shiny to integrate your hardware with this software.

-The `log.md` file in the main directory is a daily log of activities during the process of building the app and contains valuable insights for those following in these footsteps.
+On that note, the `log.md` file in the main directory is a daily log of activities during the process of building the app and contains valuable insights for those following in these footsteps.

-<a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.